waynodiablo/Oystercard/oystercard/walkthroughs/14_no_touch_in_or_out.md

 - [ ] Update your test suite to reflect a new Journey class.
 Make a new spec file journey_spec.rb
 - [ ] Create a new class Journey and move the functionality that relates to a journey from Oystercard to Journey.
 Test drive the development of your journey class.
 Each journey should have an entry and an exit station.
-Instances of journey should be initialized with an entry station, and should respond to `#exit`, `#fare` and `#complete` methods.
+Instances of journey should be initialized with an optional entry station, and respond to `#finish`, `#fare` and `#complete?` methods.
 - [ ] Make sure all tests pass, all existing functionality is preserved.
 You will need to send messages to your Journey class from your Oystercard class - remember to use doubles to test that the correct messages are being sent.
-- [ ] The `#fare` method should return the correct fare, or the penalty fare of 6 if there was either no `entry_station` or no `exit_station`.
+- [ ] The `#fare` method should return the correct fare, or the penalty fare of 6 if there was either no entry station or no exit_station.

 Remember to test all the different combinations of zones.
 You may need to write some private methods to keep your external interface clean.